kromulak/mu-cs424-f2015/assignment-1.md

 (a) Finger Exercises
 --------------------
 We represent a *set* as a list of unique elements, i.e., no duplicate elements, with order being irrelevant.
-So the set *{a,b,c}* could be represented as the list ```(c b a)``` or ```(a c b)```, but ```(a b c c)``` would be wrong.
+So the set *{a, b, c}* could be represented as the list ```(c b a)``` or ```(a c b)```, but ```(a b c c)``` would be wrong.